Year 7 Course Information

 Year 7 Curriculum Structure Table

-The Table shows the allocation of the 50 lessons available per cycle for Year 7s.
+The Table shows the allocation of the 50 lessons available per cycle for Year 7 students.

 Year 7 Studies

-(Prescribed studies in English, Humanities – Geography and History, and Information Literacy)
+(Prescribed studies in English and Humanities – Geography and History)

 Health and Physical Education